Winter is an incredibly rewarding time to visit Ontario's Provincial Parks.

-A visit during the winter, however, does require some additional planning on your part, and the following points are meant to guide you in having the best experience possible.
+A visit during the winter, however, does require some additional planning on your part.
+Here are some tips for a safe winter camping experience.

-- Plan on being back to your vehicle or campsite an hour before sunset and gauge your trip accordingly.
+- Plan on being back to your vehicle or campsite an hour before sunset.

-- Avoid travelling on ice at all costs!
-Ice conditions can be extremely variable, and underwater springs or currents can cause dangerous conditions even in the dead of winter.
+- Avoid travelling on ice whenever you can.
+Ice conditions can be extremely variable, and underwater springs or currents can cause dangerous conditions even in the winter.

 - Read our ice fishing safety blog before you head out.

 - You’ll be burning up calories snowshoeing or cross-country skiing, so it’s important to bring hearty food you can reheat quickly.

 - Don’t forget to stay hydrated.
 If you are low on water you can melt snow over your stove or fire and pour it into your (reusable) water bottle.
 Snow should be fresh and should be boiled for 5 minutes prior to consumption.